VowpalWabbit/vowpalwabbit.github.io/_guides/getting_started.md

 0.666667 1.000000            2            3.0   1.0000   0.0000        5
 ```

-- `average loss` computes the <a href="http://hunch.net/~jl/projects/prediction_bounds/progressive_validation/coltfinal.pdf">progressive validation</a> loss.
+- `average loss` computes the <a href="http://hunch.net/~jl/projects/prediction_bounds/progressive_validation/coltfinal.pdf" target="_blank">progressive validation</a> loss.
 The critical thing to understand here is that progressive validation loss deviates like a test set, and hence is a reliable indicator of success on the first pass over any data-set.
 - `since last` is the progressive validation loss since the last printout.
 - `example counter` tells you which example is printed out.
 In this case, it's example 2.
 - `example weight` tells you the sum of the importance weights of examples seen so far.
 In this case it's 3, because the second example has an importance weight of 2.